 2011 Chinese Gold Scrap 144 mt / 547 mt Gold Jewelry Demand = 26%

 2011 Indian Gold Scrap 58 mt / 667 mt Gold Jewelry Demand = 9%

-Americans are in serous trouble as they have sold off the family’s gold jewels to go further into debt, while the Asians and Indians continue to acquire the yellow precious metal.
+Americans are in serious trouble as they have sold off the family’s gold jewels to go further into debt, while the Asians and Indians continue to acquire the yellow precious metal.
 When the markets finally crack, very few Americans will be holding gold.
-Unfortunately, the majority of Americans will see their highly inflated investments of STOCKS, BONDS and REAL ESTATE collapse while the value-price of gold skyrockets.
+Unfortunately, the majority of Americans will see their highly inflated investments in STOCKS, BONDS, and REAL ESTATE collapse while the value-price of gold skyrockets.

 If you're looking for Chinese Gold coins check them out here.